MaelAbgrall/HardwareforAI/README.md

 For those afraid of building a computer: it's not difficult (if the cable don't fit, it's not the right cable), and it's not very time consuming (you need to plan maximum two days for your first time)

 **Pro:**
+The best option in my opinion.
+You will put only what you need on your computer, this will allow a very wise usage of your money.
+They can also easily be upgraded

+For those afraid of building a computer: it's not difficult (if the cable don't fit, it's not the right cable), and it's not very time consuming (you need to plan maximum two days for your first time)

+**Pro:**

 - Only what you need
-- You can upgrade it as hardware is evolving (you only need to change a few parts, and keep 90% of your initial build)
+- You can upgrade it (you only need to change a few parts, and keep 90% of your initial build)
 - Depending on the hardware, it can be silent, or extremely silent
 - It's very efficient because you will never have a thermal overload.
 - You can make a VERY powerful computer (aka 8 GPU) for cheaper than premade, and about 10 to 20 times cheaper than a cloud option.
 - In the long run, the cheapest option

 **Con:**

-- It's very heavy
+- It's very heavy, you will need one to two people to move it
-- It's big
 - you need a bit of time to check all the parts are compatibles
 - you need to install yourself the software needed
-- It's a vacuum cleaner, so you need some cleanup from time to time (it's not mandatory, but you can loose performance if it's too dusty)
 - If you are not working in the same place as this computer, you will need internet

-when you are using a homemade setup, if you are outside, you only need an internet connection and a small laptop to connect to it.
-You may even not need to buy a new laptop because you are probably reading this on a portable "computer" (aka something with a keyboard is enough).
-Even a Chromebook will be enough to work remotely.

-If you want to buy a new laptop, there are very good Linux laptops out here, Clevo notebooks are worth it (the original Alienware were built with Clevo notebooks), and some re-vendors like System 76 in the US are supporting Linux

-## side note
-In case you didn't know, the most intensive part about AI is training a model.
-This is when you need a big computer with really powerful hardware.
-During prediction (for example when used by an end-user) the amazing thing is that you don't need powerful computers (yes, you can run a model on a mobile phone).
-So, again, for a small/medium team, building your computer is the most affordable case in the long run (**NOT for an MVP, set up your business first!**).
-Since it's also a server used only by your team, you can easily protect it and maintain it (either by closing all ports from the outside and allowing only people on-site to work on the machine or by allowing ssh only with keys)
+While this type of computer is very heavy, as long as you have access to internet and a bit of knowledge on SSH, you don't need to bring this monster computer with you.
+A very small laptop (even a Chromebook) will be enough to work since you can remote control the big computer.

+## I'm a beginner / I'm a student

+Do you play video games?
+If yes, build yourself a computer

+If you don't, *YOU DON'T NEED A POWERFUL COMPUTER*.
+Again, in my company, I'm running the whole stack of my MVP on a single, quad core, 2012 computer.

+Little computation is required by 90% of the software out here.
+Moreover, you will be surprised that most of the time cheap old hardware is very good.

+Once you need some power, there is plenty of cloud-based solutions that will offer free computing power for a limited time.
+And when you are out of free credits, a 2 hour instance for deep learning will always be cheaper.

+## I'm a startup business

+Up to you.
+For a proof of concept, a quick training on a cloud server with transfer learning will be enough.
+If you are building your MVP or your alpha, I would instead build my own computer.

+In general if your data science team is composed of 5 people or less, sharing a single big computer is going to be the least expensive option.

 # The bottom-up approach: What kind of hardware exists, and how to choose it
 To build a computer you will need at least a motherboard, a CPU, Ram, and storage (HDD / SSD / M2).
 Some CPU (Intel primarily) have integrated graphics.
-It's a very weak GPU, but it's enough for rendering a desktop environment and basic applications (Office, internet, etc).
+Don't count on it for deep learning, it is too weak at the moment of writing.

 ## GPU
 ### Why GPUs are so efficient?